Dshashek/ELK_Monitoring_Network_Diagram/README.md

 filebeat

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeat will allow you to specify specific files to monitor and will log changes to those files.
+This could be used to collect new lines from log files or to monitor changes to important system files like /etc/shadow.

+Metricbeat will allow you to specify specific information about services and programs running on the monitored machines.
+For instance, you could use filebeat to monitor the CPU load, or the available drive space on monitored machines.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+Assuming you have such a control node provisioned and the machinese are set up properly in Azure:

 SSH into the control node and follow the steps below:
-- Create an SSH key in the ansible container and use it to update the SSH keys in Azure for the Web VMs and the Elk machine.
+- Create an SSH key in the ansible container and use it to update the SSH keys in Azure for the Web VMs and the ELK machine.
-- SSH into each of the web machines from the control node and add the IP address.
+- SSH into each of the web machines from the control node and add the IP addresses.
-- Modify the remote_user in ansible.cfg file in /etc/ansible on the jumpbox to the user name used for the webservers and elk machine.
+- Modify the remote_user in ansible.cfg file in /etc/ansible on the jumpbox to the user name used for the webservers and ELK machine.
-- Update the Hosts file with two groups, one for elk, one for the webservers
+- Update the Hosts file with two groups, one for ELK, one for the webservers
-- Download the playbooks for the webservers, elk, elastic beat, and metric beat onto your ansible container.
+- Download the playbooks for the webservers, ELK, elastic beat, and metric beat onto your ansible container.
-- Place the beats config files in /etc/ansible/files and update the beats configuration files to include the IP address of the Elk Server
+- Place the beats config files in /etc/ansible/files and update the beats configuration files to include the IP address of the ELK Server
-- Run the playbooks, and navigate to <elk machine ip>:5601/app/kibana to check that the installation worked as expected.
+- Run the playbooks, and navigate to <ELK machine ip>:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._